Massive milestone hovering on Scott's horizon

 "It has been just perfect for us, and I'm blown away by what has been achieved," she added.

-Since he graduated from Centenary Heights State High School, Scott has worked as a St Vincent's Hospital as a volunteer, and now he enjoying paid employed, as a gardener, with Choice, Passion and Life (CPL), formerly known as the Cerebral Palsy League.
+Since he graduated from Centenary Heights State High School, Scott has worked as a St Vincent's Hospital as a volunteer, and he is now enjoying paid employment, as a gardener, with Choice, Passion and Life (CPL), formerly known as the Cerebral Palsy League.

 He is completing a Certificate I in landscaping conservation, and in 2017, he was runner-up in the Trainee of the Year Award.
 He does all the gardening around his parent's home, and brings a smile to everyone around him every day.